-If you won at least one art competition, you probably discovered a ‘formula’ for success.
-If you continue pressing a ‘Submit’ button but have never received a congratulating response, read our seven tips on how not to get lost among hundreds of entries.
+If you won at least one art competition, you probably discovered a success ‘formula’.
+If you continue pressing the ‘Submit’ button but have never received a congratulating response, read our seven tips on how to stand out among hundreds other contestants.

 Reading the title is not enough.
 Make sure you read the concept thoroughly and understood what this competition is about.
 If you’re into landscapes, then, obviously, your artwork will not fit the idea of a portrait contest.

 Now read the title again.
 Very often the title prompts what kind of work you should submit to the competition.
 If it is called “Show Your World”, for example, then it means that you are asked to show something important or unique, which describes your life, resonates with you personally, or shows the diversity of the world we live in.
 Find out the specifics and respond to the call with your own unique vision.

 Read about the medium, age, career level, or any other possible details to be accepted to the art competition.